Mahomet, Illinois: History

 The village of Mahomet was first settled in 1832 on the banks of the Sangamon River.
 It was the first community to be established in modern-day Champaign County.
 The original village name was Middletown, possibly because it is half-way between the towns of Danville and Bloomington.
 In 1871, the name of the village was changed to Mahomet because there was already another Middletown in Illinois, which was causing mail problems.
 Most early settlers came from Ohio, Virginia, Kentucky, and Pennsylvania and chose to reside in Mahomet because there was abundant water from the Sangamon River and abundant trees.
 Currently, most residents commute around 10 mi to the cities of Champaign and Urbana to work, although the village has a thriving small business district.

 In 2007, the citizens of Mahomet voted to repeal the alcohol prohibition order that had been in place since World War II.

 Geography

 According to the 2021 census gazetteer files, Mahomet has a total area of 9.79 sqmi, of which 9.72 sqmi (or 99.29%) is land and 0.07 sqmi (or 0.71%) is water.

 Demographics

 The Early American Museum at Lake of the Woods forest preserve.

-As of the 2020 census there were 9,434 people, 3,030 households, and 2,501 families residing in the village.
-The population density was 963.44 PD/sqmi.
-There were 3,594 housing units at an average density of 367.03 /sqmi.
-The racial makeup of the village was 89.47% White, 1.08% African American, 0.19% Native American, 2.78% Asian, 0.06% Pacific Islander, 0.81% from other races, and 5.61% from two or more races.
-Hispanic or Latino of any race were 3.51% of the population.